-All the queens that won ‘RuPaul’s Drag Race’
+Bianca Del Rio and all the other queens to have won ‘RuPaul’s Drag Race’

 We’re still reeling in shock over what happened in the last season of RuPaul’s Drag Race and how Yvie Oddly ended up on top over fan favorite Brooke Lynn Hytes.
 Brooke may have given Yvie a run for her money, yet in the end Yvie still managed to snatch the crown (and the money), joining ten other queens named America’s Next Drag Race Superstar.
 Don’t lie – your heart did a death drop no matter which team you were on.